What is the Illinois Green Schools Project?

 - Complete the IGSP Sustainability Workbook.

-- Understand sustainability practices.
+- Understand sustainability practices & terminology.

 - Effectively assemble and communicate with school stakeholders.